-We have trained relevant staff on the prevention, detection and combatting of modern slavery, and will continue to provide training within SBFE over the next 12 months.
-In particular, in 2019 we are launching an online modern slavery training module to relevant employees across our organization, including in our procurement, supply chain, human resources and legal teams, amongst others.
+We have trained relevant staff on the prevention, detection and combatting of modern slavery, and will continue to provide training within SBFE.

+In particular, in 2019 we launched an online modern slavery training module to relevant employees across our organisation, including in our procurement, supply chain, human resources and legal teams, amongst others.
+Relevant employees are required to complete the updated online module in 2020, and we will continually review the training and those who are required to complete it each year.
 Our aim in delivering this training is to embed an even greater understanding across key business areas of our zero-tolerance approach to modern slavery and human trafficking within our supply chains.
 The training is targeted at those employees most directly involved in making purchasing decisions or carrying out actions where there is the highest risk of modern slavery issues within our supply chains.
-We recognize the complex nature of modern slavery and we hope the training will increase awareness of the risks within our business and wider FMCG industry.
+We recognise the complex nature of modern slavery and based on the positive feedback from employees who have completed the module, we know the training has been effective and has increased awareness of the risks within our business and wider FMCG industry.

-We also continue to communicate the importance of preventing modern slavery in our organization to our workforce by publishing relevant literature around our UK sites.
+We also continue to communicate the importance of preventing modern slavery in our organisation to our workforce by publishing relevant literature around our UK sites.
 In addition, we provide training on ethical behavior in the workplace for all our employees across our UK sites.

-The importance of ensuring the prevention, detection, and combatting of modern slavery has been discussed and agreed at a senior level within SBFE, including. for example. by the LRS Board, Ethics and Compliance Committee, and Executive leading the business in this respect, and are set out on the LRS website.
+The importance of ensuring the prevention, detection, and combatting of modern slavery has been discussed and agreed at a senior level within SBFE, including, for example, by the LRS Board, Ethics and Compliance Committee, and Executive Committee, the members of each of which have confirmed their commitment to leading the business in this respect, and are set out on the LRS website.